arcmags/ramroot/README.rst

 *   add command line options to ``ramroot-build``

-    *   control [y/n] prompt behavior/existence
+    *   control [y/n] prompt behavior/existence/timeout

     *   specify UUIDs

 *   make a webpage to go along with arch-usb_.

+*   right now, the fstab is completely disregarded upon a RAM boot...

+    *   add option to keep fstab and mount other partitions in/out of RAM

+    *   source fstab for information (UUIDs)?

 Credits
 =======

+This project was motivated greatly in part by the liveroot_ package and by several inquisitive `forum posts`_.

 :Author:
     Chris Magyar

 :License:
     BSD 3-Clause

-This project was motivated greatly in part by the liveroot_ package and by several inquisitive `forum posts`_.

 .. _mkinitcpio: https://wiki.archlinux.org/index.php/mkinitcpio